 Photo of the completed tree system for the Central Corridor Light Rail Transit project, St. Paul, Minnesota.
 Image courtesy of the Capitol Region Watershed District.

 Tree trenches and tree boxes are bioretention practices.
-Therefore, design considerations to enhance green infrastructure benefits of tree trenches and tree boxes are similar to design recommendations for bioretention.
+Therefore, design considerations to enhance green infrastructure benefits of tree trenches and tree boxes are similar to design considerations for bioretention.

 Maximizing specific green infrastructure (GI) benefits requires design considerations prior to constructing the practice.
-While site limitations cannot always be overcome, the following recommendations maximize the GI benefit of bioretetnion.
+This includes operation and maintenance (O&M) considerations in the design phase.
+See the supplemental reading list for more information on design, construction, and O&M. While site limitations cannot always be overcome, the following recommendations maximize the GI benefit of bioretention.

 - Water quality